 Review: Moment Wide v2 lens

-By far my favorite lens attachment for the iPhone has been the Moment Wide.
+By far my favorite lens accessory for the iPhone has been the Moment Wide.
 This add-on lens converts the iPhone’s wide lens into an 18mm super-wide, a really useful length for shooting landscapes and architecture.
 What made the original Wide exceptional is not just the excellent quality and design of the optics, but also the superior coatings, which add a natural-looking crispness that’s missing from most mobile camera pix.

 So why mess with perfection?

 The original Moment Wide was built for iPhone 5.
 Since then the iPhone built-in wide lens has gone through an evolution with a bigger lens and an added 6th lens element for sharper images, as well as a second tele lens.
 The old Moment Wide couldn’t take full advantage of the optic improvements.
 By creating a larger Wide v2 lens, the Moment designers were freed up to create a lens that had more glass for better sharpness and worked better with iPhone and other mobile cameras.
 It’s also likely that the new wider mount and more forgiving glass will somewhat future-proof the Wide v2.
 All Moment’s current lenses have the new v2 mount.
 The Tele and Anamorphic are new improved glass, designed specifically for newer, bigger phone lenses.
 The Superfish and Macro are the original glass.

 Moment Wide v2 Lens performance.